-I/We , parents or legal guardians of , wish to provide transportation for our son/daughter fron n the to be held at (activity) (activity)(site/sites) (date/d ates) Please check here if you will only be child. pe providing transportation home from this contest for your Please check here if you will be prochild. oviding transportation home e from every contest for your Please check here if you are autho orizing another adult to trans sport your child.
-I/We understand that we are waiving ar the District of any liability with regard to District, and are relieving I/We understand that I/we ONLY may authorized another adult (signature belicontest.
-Parent or other authorized adult transport for prior permission under rare circums contest is strongly discouraged.
-See the athletic director Authorized Other Adult Signature Date Parent Signature Date Accepted by: Administrator Date School
+I/We, paren ts or legal guardians of , wish to provide transportation for our son/daughter from the to be held at (activity) (activity)(site/sites) (date/dates) Please check here if you will only be proverlied. iding transportation home from this cont est for your Please check here if you will be providing child. transportation home from every contest t for your Please check here if you are authorizing another adult to transport your child.
+I/We understand that we are waiving any claim the District of any liability with regard to the sa fied School District, and are relieving I/We understand that I/we ONLY may trans authorized another adult (signature below) an contest.
+Parent or other authorized adult transportation for prior permission under rare circumstances iscouraged.
+See the athletic director Authorized Other Adult Signature Date Parent Signature Date Accepted by: A located to the state School Administrator Date